Revellia/FuyumiBot/README.md

 * I'm new at coding and this is my first project

-* Plus, this is my first git project aswell.
+* This is my first experience with github aswell

 Rules
 -----------------------------------------------------------------------------